croedel/MTECmqtt/README.md

 * Provide a customize list of Modbus registers which you would like to retrieve, e.g. `-r "33000,10105,11000"`
 * Request to export CSV instead of human readable (`-c`)
 * Write output to a file (`-f FILENAME`)

-### Templates
-In the `templates` directory you can find some more useful templates:
-* `evcc.yaml`: A yaml snippet shich shows how to integrate your Inverter into evcc.
-* `mtec_mqtt.service`: A template which shows how to create a systemctl service running `mtec_mqtt.py`